 The very reason Jesus came was to give us life and life to the full!
 When you get around Christians infected by legalism the last thing you’ll discern is life to the full and all that comes with it—joy, excitement, energy, ideas, faith, strength, confidence, love, creativity, originality, etc. More likely you’ll witness a stuffy, dead, dull, powerless, hackneyed religious spirit.
-It’s a shame.
+It’s a horrible shame.
 This is the image secular culture has of Christians, but it’s a false image and, thankfully, we don’t have to be like that.
 Praise God!

 1 Corinthians 13:4-7

-Think about it like this, the most famous passage of Scripture says that “God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
+Think about it like this: The most famous passage of Scripture says “God so loved (agape) the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 Do you think this means that God has warm, fuzzy feelings for all the tyrants, warmongers, abusers, God-haters, rapists, murderers, molesters and perverts out there?
-Do you think he’s up there with dreamy eyes saying, “Oh, I just love these wicked people!”
+Do you think he’s up there with dreamy eyes saying, “Oh, I just so respect and love these wicked people!”
 Of course not.
-The passage is referring to agape love – practical love.
-God was practicing love when he had his one and only Son die for our sins, which opened the door for reconciliation and eternal life through spiritual rebirth.
+The passage is referring to agape love—purely practical love.
+The Father was practicing love when he had his one and only Son die for our sins; so did the Son when he willingly laid down his life.
+This opened the door for reconciliation and eternal life through spiritual rebirth.
 God made the first move, humanity didn’t.
-The question is, how are we going to respond to his incredible example of agape love in Christ?
+The question is, how are we going to respond to his incredible example of agape love?

-You are my friends if you do what I command.
+“You are my friends if you do what I command.”

-My point is that agape love is practical love and you don’t have to feel any warmth toward the person or people whom you share it with.
+This shows why agape love is often defined as “unconditional love” since it is purely practical in nature and, again, not dependent upon liking an individual or on how well they treat you.
 Here’s an example: I was at my desk in my den and had a few greeting cards ready to mail out on the side of my desk.
 Carol came in and noticed that one of the cards was made out to someone who’s been known to treat us—particularly me—with contempt and slander.
 She said, “Oh, what a warmhearted soul you are!”
 I explained to her that it wasn’t a big deal because I’m empowered by the spirit to love those who hate me without cause.
 It’s been my regular practice for years.
-My flesh may not want to do it, but I strive to be spirit-ruled and not flesh-ruled.
-The main reason some believers might have difficulty in doing this is because either they’re not baptized in the Spirit or, if they are, they’re not praying in the spirit because praying in the spirit charges the believer up and empowers us to love our enemies and “overcome evil with good” (Romans 12:20-21).
+My flesh may not want to do it, but I strive to be spirit-controlled and not flesh-ruled.
+The main reason some believers have difficulty in doing this is because 1. they’re not walking in the spirit and therefore not producing the fruit thereof, the primary fruit being agape love (Galatians 5:19-23), 2. they’re not baptized in the Spirit or 3. if they are, they’re not praying in the spirit because praying in the spirit charges the believer up and empowers us to agape love our enemies and “overcome evil with good” (Romans 12:20-21).

 Needless to say, if you want a more effective love walk, keep yourself filled with the Spirit by praying in the spirit and fanning into flame the agape love that’s necessary to practice it.